A Tale of Two Pulsars and the Origin of TeV Gamma Rays from the Galactic Center: Introduction

 Evidence for a fairly powerful pulsar arose from {\it Chandra} observations that resolved a cometary nebula with a non-thermal X-ray spectrum, G359.95--0.04 (hereafter G359), suggestive of a pulsar wind nebula (PWN) shaped by ram pressure at a projected distance of $\sim\,$0.3~pc from Sgr~A$^*$ \citep{Wang2006,Muno2008}.
 The spectral steepening away from the head of the nebula is consistent with synchrotron cooling of electrons/positrons, with a 2--10~keV luminosity of $L_{\rm keV}\!\sim\!
 10^{34}\,$erg~s$^{-1}$ \citep{Wang2006}; however, thus far no pulsations have been reported in any band.

 An intriguing possible connection is with the hard, unresolved TeV gamma-ray emission coincident with the GC seen by air Cherenkov telescopes with $L_{\rm TeV}\!\sim\!
-10^{35}\,$erg~s$^{-1}$ \citep{Aharonian2004,Albert2006,Archer2014}. \citet{Wang2006} suggested that multi-TeV $e^\pm$ producing synchrotron in the {\it Chandra} band are associated with the TeV gamma rays, since the ratio of ambient photon to magnetic field energy density could be large near the GC.
+10^{35}\,$erg~s$^{-1}$ \citep{Aharonian2004,Albert2006,Archer2014}. \citet{Wang2006} suggested that multi-TeV $e^\pm$ producing synchrotron in the {\it Chandra} band are associated with the TeV gamma rays, since the ratio of magnetic field to ambient photon energy density could be low near the GC.
 The more detailed model of \citet{Hinton2007} used a field strength of $105\,\mu$G to fit both {\it Chandra} and HESS data.
 HESS has since provided the most precise spectrum of this source \citep{Aharonian2009} and with a much improved localization of the centroid of the emission narrowed the focus to two counterparts: Sgr~A$^*$ and G359 \citep{Acero2010}.

 If G359 can be demonstrated to {\it not} be a substantial TeV emitter, this would leave Sgr~A$^*$ as the best candidate standing, from which there is no shortage of interesting scenarios for producing TeV gamma rays (see Section~\ref{concl}).
 Some of these yield high-energy neutrinos, which may well account for the PeV energy event seen by IceCube from the GC direction \citep{Aartsen2013}.
-Moreover, while the Sgr~A$^*$ supermassive black hole is unique in the Milky Way, it is common to massive galaxies in general and would prove an important linkage to the larger high-energy universe \citep{Kistler2015b}.
+Moreover, while the Sgr~A$^*$ supermassive black hole is unique in the Milky Way, it is common to massive galaxies in general and would prove an important linkage to the larger high-energy universe \citep{Kistler2015b,Kistler2015c}.

 We evaluate the viability of G359 as the source of the GC TeV gamma rays after taking into account a variety of recent data.
 The most stunning twist was the (unrelated) soft gamma repeater, SGR J1745-29, discovered very near Sgr~A$^*$ by {\it Swift} \citep{Kennea2013}. {\it NuSTAR} detected 3.76~s X-ray pulsations \citep{Mori2013} indicating a magnetar at $\sim\!2.4\,$arcsec ($\sim\!0.1\,$pc projected) from Sgr~A$^*$ \citep{Rea2013}.
 Of special interest is the pulsed radio emission detected with unusually large dispersion and rotation measures \citep{Shannon2013}. \citet{Eatough2013} concluded that the Faraday rotation results from the diffuse hot gas around the GC, with a large implied field strength of $B\!\gtrsim\!8$~mG at the 0.1~pc scale.